Phone: (416) 920-4999 Ext 0169

 Online Appointment Booking: Click here

-Fees: $180 to $200 per hour, covered by some private insurance plans
+Fees: $200 to $220 per hour, covered by some private insurance plans

-Dr. Stoddart’s research and publications centre on understanding the clinical and psychosocial needs of individuals living with ASDs, developmental disabilities, and their families.
+Dr. Kevin Stoddart is Founding Director of The Redpath Centre and Adjunct Professor, Factor-Inwentash Faculty of Social Work, University of Toronto.
+He has worked in the fields of autism, developmental disabilities, and child and adult mental health.
+Since the early 1990s, his clinical focus has been children, youth and adults with Asperger Syndrome and the co-existing social and mental health problems that affect them.
+He continues to be an active clinician, following about 150 people yearly.
+Dr. Stoddart’s research and publications centre on understanding the clinical and psycho-social needs of individuals with autism, developmental disabilities, and their families.
 He edited the first Canadian multidisciplinary book on Asperger Syndrome–“Children, Youth and Adults with Asperger Syndrome: Integrating Multiple Perspectives” (2005).
 His second book with Drs.
 Burke and King entitled “Asperger Syndrome in Adulthood: A Comprehensive Guide for Clinicians” was published by Norton Professional Books (2012).
-He is active in many research studies exploring topics including the presentation of ASD in adults, aging and adults, marital relationships in families affected by ASDs, services for affected individuals and social inclusion.
+He is active in many research studies exploring topics including the presentation of ASD in adults, aging and adults, marital relationships in families affected by autism, services for affected individuals and social inclusion.
 His third book, in progress with Dr. Fudge-Schormans, discusses the role of the profession of social work in the lives in individuals with intellectual and developmental disabilities.
-Dr. Stoddart consults to organizations in the areas of program development and evaluation and is involved with practice and policy committees at the local, provincial and national levels with the aim of promoting more effective and responsive service systems for individuals with ASDs.
-He received the Queen Elizabeth II Diamond Jubilee Medal in February 2013, in recognition of his contributions to the field of ASDs.
+Dr. Stoddart is involved with practice-policy initiatives at the provincial and national levels with the aim of promoting more effective and responsive service systems for individuals with autism.
+He received the Queen Elizabeth II Diamond Jubilee Medal in February 2013, in recognition of his contributions.